ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 ## Discovery Agent

 The Discovery Agent is used to discover new published APIs or any updated APIs.
-Once they are discovered, the related APIs are published to AMPLIFY Central, in one of the following publication modes:
+Once they are discovered, the related APIs are published to Amplify Central, in one of the following publication modes:

-* **Environment / API Service publication**: Customers publish their APIs to the AMPLIFY platform.
+* **Environment / API Service publication**: Customers publish their APIs to the Amplify platform.
-* **Environment / API Service publication / Catalog item publication** (default mode): Same as previous plus automatically expose the APIS to the consumer via the AMPLIFY Catalog.
+* **Environment / API Service publication / Catalog item publication** (default mode): Same as previous plus automatically expose the APIS to the consumer via the Amplify Catalog.

 The Discovery Agent only discovers APIs that have the tag(s) defined in the agent configuration file.
 See [Discover APIs](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
 By default, the filter is empty and thus the agent will discover all published API.